 The ancient Greek philosopher Xenophanes made the astute observation that if other animals believed in God and could create works of art, as we humans can, then they would make their god in their particular image.
 Thus, horses would make God in the image of a horse, whales would make God in the image of a whale, eagles would make their God in the image of an eagle, and so on.
 Similarly, he observed, the Ethiopians have made their God resemble them, having dark skin and a flat nose.

-The attribution of emotions to God is another example of our mistaken human-centric conception of God’s true nature.
+The attribution of emotions to God is another example of our mistaken human-centric conception of God’s nature.
 Like other animals, we humans experience emotions such as fear and anger only because we can be harmed by other creatures.
-Fear makes us flee from danger, while anger emboldens us and makes us physically stronger than we normally are, when we are in the presence of a threat to our life or well-being.
+Fear makes us flee from danger, while anger emboldens us and makes us physically stronger than we normally are when we are in the presence of a threat to our life or well-being.
 But since God cannot be harmed, it follows that God has no need of these and other emotions.
-Hence, all the many biblical passages that speak of God’s wrath or anger mistakenly attribute to God emotions that It almost certainly doesn’t possess, since God is not an animal.
+Hence, all the many biblical passages that speak of God’s wrath or anger mistakenly attribute to God emotions that It almost certainly doesn’t feel, since God is not a mortal animal.

 Apart from human beings, there are no other organisms who believe, or have believed, that they must kneel or prostrate themselves before, while giving thanks to, God – the Creator and Preserver of Life on Earth.
-There exist some species, such as crocodiles, which have existed for hundreds of millions of years – in other words, for much, much longer than we humans are likely to exist – but which do not worship God.
+There exist some species, such as crocodiles, which have existed for hundreds of millions of years – in other words, for a period that is much longer than we humans are likely to exist – but which do not worship God.
 And yet, God does not punish them for their failure to worship It, as religious people believe that God punishes those humans who fail to worship God.